ava-labs/avalanchego/tests/e2e/README.md

 `--reuse-network`, one will be started automatically and configured for reuse by subsequent test runs also supplying `--reuse-network`.

+### Restarting temporary networks

+When iterating on a change to avalanchego and/or a VM, it may be useful to restart a running network to ensure the network is using the latest binary state.
+Supplying `--restart-network` in addition to `--reuse-network` will ensure that all nodes are restarted before tests are run. `--restart-network` is ignored if a network is not running or if `--stop-network` is supplied.

+### Stopping temporary networks

 To stop a network configured for reuse, invoke the test suite with the `--stop-network` argument.
 This will stop the network and exit immediately without executing any tests: